 - Access to student information on financial assistance based on financial need is restricted to student awards and financial aid staff in the Registrar's Office and Graduate Studies and Postdoctoral Affairs Office, as well as systems and reporting staff in Information Systems & Technology and Institutional Analysis & Planning.

 - Access to student information on scholarships and awards based on academic performance is extended to those responsible for administering such programs in the Faculties or Colleges.

 - Grades, résumés, co-op work histories, and citizenship status (as required by federal employers) are provided to prospective co-op employers interviewing students for co-op work term employment.

 - Student information is shared with other universities for students cross-registered or enrolled in programs offered jointly by the University of Waterloo and another university or universities.

-- The University collects specific and limited personal information on behalf of the Federation of Students and the Graduate Student Association.
+- The University collects specific and limited personal information on behalf of the Waterloo Undergraduate Student Association and the Graduate Student Association.
 This information is used for membership administration, elections, annual general meetings, and the administration of student benefit plans.

 - Formal records of academic achievement (e.g., transcripts, graduation diplomas) will not be provided to the student if the student has outstanding debts to the University.